 Let’s Break Down Those Steps

 I want you to think of your gut lining as a dam.
 Over time the dam is exposed to the elements and must be monitored and repaired to prevent holes and leaks.
-Just one hole can allow massive amounts of water to escape which could ruin the whole purpose of
+Just one hole can allow massive amounts of water to escape which could ruin the whole purpose of the dam.
+Your gut is the same, just one tiny hole can cause big problems.

 If you are exposed to unhealthy food, allergenic foods (gluten), environmental toxins, genetically modified foods and stress over a long period of time, this very thin lining actually starts to deteriorate.
 And when this lining breaks down, it will leak food and toxins into your blood stream.